 Want to learn more about how to talk politics without hurting your loved ones?
 Check out Crisis of Our House Divided: A Guide to Talking Politics Without the Noise by Thomas Krannawitter.
 This book is a quick, easy-to-read guide on how to talk politics with your loved ones calmly and quietly.
 No more shouting matches at the dinner table!
-Pick up your copy here.

 While it is tempting to stew angrily or think about what you will say next, try to actively listen to your friend when it's her turn to talk.
 She will appreciate your respect and will likely return the favor.
 This tactic also helps you form more thoughtful arguments because you're actually responding to what your friend said, not just working from a mental script.
 Apply this to every conversation you have and you'll be known as the most thoughtful listener in the group.

 Another way to actively listen when you talk politics is to understand how your friend communicates.
 In The Three Languages of Politics: Talking Across the Political Divides, Arnold Kling explains that people with different political beliefs actually convey their opinions in different ways.
 Understanding the nuances of your pal's argument might cool off your debate and help you see her in a new light.

 Consider Their Context

 For example, they may have grown up in a low-income home situation and relied on food stamps for their daily meals.
 Or perhaps their parents were teachers who wished for more government funding and they saw how much unpaid work they put in each week.
 While an issue may seem unimportant to you, it could be very close to your friend's heart.

 No matter how open we think we are, many of us tend to sort ourselves into friend groups based on our similarities.
 That's why it can be hard to understand a friend's context and, hence, political beliefs, when they are different from our own.
 These two amazing books address this phenomenon and how it affects our political system.
 Bill Bishop's The Big Sort: Why the Clustering of Like-Minded America is Tearing Us Apart analyzes how our self-sorting tendencies have really polarized our political opinions.

 Know Your Stuff

 There is nothing more embarrassing in an argument than saying something only to be proved wrong.
+And when you talk politics, this increases tenfold!
 How can you expect to win someone to your side if you don't even know what you are talking about?
 Before jumping into a political discussion with someone who has opposite views, do your research.
 Watch the news, read the paper, keep up with current events, and know the names of politicians who are in the spotlight.